PeterCamilleri/CX16/quirks/process.md

 the old school 6502 uses a lot more current (and thus power) than the newer W65C02S-14.

-As for raw speed, WDC has reported that FPGA realizations (most likely based on the Verilog models) of the W65C02S have been successfully operated at 200 MHz.
+Finally, one last thought under the category of raw speed.
+WDC has reported that FPGA realizations (most likely based on the Verilog models) of the W65C02S have been successfully operated at 200 MHz.
+A whole new level of performance for a very old processor architecture and a testament to the longevity and growth potential of the original design.